oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/svd/README.md

 | Category              | Reference Designs and End to End

 ## Purpose
 This FPGA reference design demonstrates the Singular Value Decomposition (SVD) of real matrices.
 SVD is a common linear algebra factorization used for applications such as matrix pseudo-inverse and solving homogeneous linear equations.
-The SVD of a real, 2D input matrix $A$ is defined as
+The SVD of a real, 2D input matrix $A$ is defined as follows:

 ```math
 A = USV^T